tilde-nlp/neasqc_wp6_qnlp_rc/README.md

 ### Creating a new environment and installing required packages

 The code in this repository requires Python 3.10.
-Pleaase ensure you have this installed in your system before proceeding.
+Please ensure you have this installed in your system before proceeding.

 #### Dependencies

-##### Poetry
 We assume that you are happy to use `poetry`'s lightweight virtual environenment set-up.
 If for some reason you prefer to use an external virtual environemnt, simply activate it before using `poetry`, it will respect its precedence.
 <ol>
   <li> Make sure you have <code>poetry</code> installed locally.
 This can be done by running  <pre><code>$ poetry --version</pre></code> in your shell and checking the output.
 If installed, proceed, if not, follow instructions on their official website <a href="https://python-poetry.org/docs/#installation">here</a>. </li>